 Packed crowds attend funeral procession of top military commander Qasem Soleimani in Tehran

-On Monday morning, massive crowds of people held a farewell ceremony for Lieutenant-General Qasem Soleimani and his martyred companions in downtown Tehran.
+Massive crowds of people attend a farewell ceremony for Lieutenant-General Qasem Soleimani and his martyred companions in downtown Tehran, January 6, 2020.

 Leave a Comment